-A. Read the extracts given below and answer the questions that follow.

-- 1. a.
-The people of South Africa would have felt an overwhelming sense of pride in what they had achieved. - b. iii. - c.
+- A. Read the extracts given below and answer the questions that follow.
+5 marks each - 1. a.
+The people of South Africa would have felt an overwhelming sense of pride in what they had achieved. - b. ii.
+The end of apartheid - c.
 This inaugural ceremony was the largest gathering ever on South African soil.
 World dignitaries were there to celebrate the oath-taking ceremony of the country's first democratic, non-racial government.
-After decades, white supremacy and the rule of apartheid had ended in the country. - d. iv. - 2. a.
-The 'comrades' that Mandela mentioned were the many freedom fighters who had fought against apartheid. - b. ii. - c.
+After decades, white supremacy and the rule of apartheid had ended in the country. - d. oppressed - 2. a.
+The 'comrades' that Mandela mentioned were the many freedom fighters who had fought against apartheid. - b. i.
+Their passion and commitment - c.
 These people were freedom fighters, who wanted to bring a change in the political system in their country.
-They were fighting against apartheid, and wanted South Africa to become a democracy, and wanted a society free from all discriminations. - d. iii. - 3. a.
-It gave them hope to continue their struggle. - b. iv. - c.
+They were fighting against apartheid.
+They were desirous of South Africa to become a democracy, and wanted a society free from all discriminations. - d. toughness - 3. a.
+It gave them hope to continue their struggle. - b. iv.
+They were set free from apartheid. - c.
 Mandela believed that love was a more natural emotion in humans than hate.
 People were taught to hate others.
-Therefore, when he saw glimmer of compassion in a guard, he had faith that goodness would triumph one day. - d. iii. - 4. a.
-He is referring to obligations towards one's community and country. - b. iv. - c.
+Therefore, when he saw glimmer of compassion in a guard, he had faith that goodness would triumph one day. - d. dirty

+- 4. a.
+He is referring to obligations towards one's community and country. - b. ii.
+He would be obligated to stand up for the rights of his people. - c.
 When apartheid was practised in South Africa, it was impossible for a man of colour to fulfil both his duties.
-He could be ripped from his family, punished and imprisoned, or be forced to live the life of a fugitive. - d. ii. - 5. a.
-Mandela had a happy and carefree childhood. - b. iv. - c.
+He could be ripped from his family, punished and imprisoned, or be forced to live the life of a fugitive. - d. dignity - 5. a.
+Mandela had a happy and carefree childhood. - b.
+Mandela was born free and did not know what the absence of freedom felt like. - c.
 As a student, Mandela wanted the freedom to stay out at night, read what he liked and go where he chose.
-Later as a young man, he yearned for the basic freedoms of earning his keep, of marrying and having a family. - d. iii.

-- 6. a.
-He wanted them to be free from any kind of discrimination in their own country. - b. iii. - c.
+Later as a young man, he yearned for the basic freedoms of earning his keep, of marrying and having a family. - d. innocence - 6. a.
+He wanted them to be free from any kind of discrimination in their own country. - b. ii.
+Deference - c.
 When Mandela slowly saw that his freedom to lead a normal life was curtailed by restrictions, he also realised that others like him were also not free.
-That is when he joined the African National Congress and started on his path of political struggle. - d. ii.
+That is when he joined the African National Congress and started on his path of political struggle. - d. ironic